Langmeier Backup

 A RAID is not a backup!
 Here we explain why.

-Although a RAID mirrors data on different disks, it must not replace data backup.
+RAID Disk Backup Although a RAID mirrors data on different disks, it must not replace data backup.

-About the Author Sebastian Müller
+about the author Sebastian Müller

 Partner support

-Sebastian Müller is partner and top customer support at Langmeier Software, making him the best person to talk to about Langmeier backup backup solutions.
+Sebastian Müller is a partner and top customer advisor at Langmeier Software and therefore the best contact person for Langmeier backup solutions.

 Phone: +41 44 861 15 70